UCSD-E4E/acoustic-multiclass-training/documentation/config_parameters.md

 `logging_freq`: How often to log model metrics with Weights and Biases.
 Unit is batches.\
 `wandb_entity`: Entity name to log in Weights and Biases\
 `wandb_project`: Project name to log in Weights and Biases\
-`wandb_run_name`: Run name to log in wandb.
+`wandb_run_name`: Run name to log in WandB.
 Set to "auto" in order to automatically generate a unique run name\
 `debug`: Whether to print all logger warnings

 ## Early stopping